Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-Delaware residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind and Disabled (ABD) Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+Delaware residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind, and Disabled (ABD) Medicaid.
+For a single applicant in 2025, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $914 / month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants, the 2023 asset limit for Delaware ABD Medicaid is $3,000 combined, and the income limit is $1,371 / month combined.
+For married applicants, the 2025 asset limit for Delaware ABD Medicaid is $3,000 combined, and the income limit is $1,450/month combined.
 This applies to married couples with both spouses applying or with just one spouse applying.

 Functional Requirements

-The functional requirement for Aged Blind and Disabled (ABD) Medicaid in Delaware is being age 65 or over, blind or disabled.
-For ABD Medicaid applicants who require in-home services and supports, Delaware Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of services the applicant needs and the state will cover.
+The only functional requirements to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through Delaware ABD Medicaid are being aged (65 or over), blind, or disabled.
+For ABD Medicaid applicants who require long-term care services and supports, Delaware Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of benefits the applicant needs and the state will cover.

 Applying For Delaware Medicaid Long Term Care Programs

-The first step in applying for Delaware Medicaid Long Term Care coverage is deciding which of the three Medicaid programs discussed above you or your loved one wants to apply for – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers or Aged, Blind and Disabled (ABD) Medicaid.
+The first step in applying for Delaware Medicaid Long Term Care coverage is deciding which of the three Medicaid programs discussed above you or your loved one wants to apply for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 After financial eligibility requirements are checked and double checked, documentation is gathered, and functional eligibility is clarified, Delaware residents can apply for Medicaid online at Delaware ASSIST.
 Or they can begin the application over the phone or in person by contacting their local Delaware Health and Social Services office.